craigsapp/humlib/index.md

 ===========

 For minimal use of the library, you can download the composite header and source files.
-In a terminal you can download with [wget](https://en.wikipedia.org/wiki/Wget) (most common method for linux):
+In a terminal, download with [wget](https://en.wikipedia.org/wiki/Wget) (most common method for linux) by typing:

 ```console
 wget https://raw.githubusercontent.com/craigsapp/minHumdrum/master/include/minhumdrum.h